Damsel (2024 film): Plot

 Elodie follows the map to a dead end at a high vertical drop on the mountainside.
 She discovers the remains of dead dragon hatchlings, explaining the reason for the royal sacrifices.
 A rescue party led by Lord Bayford arrives.
 The Dragon kills them, including Lord Bayford, but the distraction allows Elodie to escape the mountain.
 She takes one of the rescue party's horses and hides under a rock as the Dragon burns the surrounding area in an unsuccessful pursuit.

 Alerted by the conflagration that Elodie's sacrifice has failed, Isabelle resorts to kidnapping Elodie's younger sister Floria as a replacement.
 After learning this from a desperate Lady Bayford, Elodie returns to the mountain to rescue Floria, whom the Dragon has left alive as bait.

 Elodie creates a diversion to reach Floria.
 Telling her sister to hide, she confronts the Dragon and tries to convince her that they were deceived by the Aureans: by joining their cut hands at the wedding, the blood of the brides and the Aurean royals mingled, making the Dragon think that the princesses were of Aurean descent.
 Refusing to believe Elodie, the Dragon states that the first king's assault was unprovoked, and then attacks her.
 The two battle until Elodie tricks the Dragon into burning herself.
 With the Dragon at her mercy, she convinces the Dragon of the truth and heals both of them with the glowing worms.

 Elodie then interrupts the wedding of another sacrifice at the palace, exposing the Aurean royal family's treachery.
 Elodie advises the new bride and her family to flee, and the Dragon burns the palace with all the Aurean royals and nobles inside.
-Henry, remorseful for his actions, is shown to accept his fate.
+Henry, remorseful for his actions, is shown accepting his fate, while Isabelle screams in defeat.
 Days later, Elodie, Floria, and Lady Bayford sail home, loaded with supplies and accompanied by the Dragon.